HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/disablemodule.md

 4. Save the file in `.json` format inside the `keepconfig.d` directory.

     !!!note "Naming your json files"
          The config loader processes json files in alphabetical order, so when you have conflicting entries, the last one wins.
-Use a name that reveals its purpose. e.h. inactive-design.json
+Use a name that reveals its purpose. e.g. inactive-design.json

 5. Restart Domino REST API on all servers with this new configuration.